 What job hunters need to know about “niching down” vs. being a generalist.

-In this episode, I discuss why it’s important to find your niche and the common misconceptions about niching down we need to debunk so you can get your next job faster.
+In this episode, I discuss why it’s essential to find your niche and the common misconceptions about niching down we need to debunk so you can get your next job faster.

-You are not alone if you think you are a generalist without a specific niche, unique industry expertise, sector expertise, or deep knowledge of a specific area.
-Many executives believe they are generalists.
-In fact, they may even announce that on their LinkedIn profiles and resumes.
+You are not alone if you think you are a generalist without a specific niche, unique industry expertise, sector expertise, or deep knowledge of a particular area.
+Many executives believe they are generalists, and they may even announce that on their LinkedIn profiles and resumes.

-However, I want to point out that every single recruiter who has been a guest on this podcast de-bunks this myth that it's better to be a generalist than an expert.
-In fact, every single one of them has encouraged you, listeners, to find your expertise and flaunt it.
+However, I want to point out that every recruiter who has been a guest on this podcast de-bunks this myth that it’s better to be a generalist than an expert.
+Every single one of them has encouraged you, listeners, to find your expertise and flaunt it.

 But what is a niche?

 A niche is an area of interest developed from your strengths, skills, passions, and passions.
-It usually involves performing a job really well.
-It is...
+It usually involves performing a job well.

 - Your colleagues gravitate to you when something you are good at needs to be done well.